shumadrid/obsidian-copy-path/README.md

 # Copy Path

-This is a simple plugin for [Obsidian](https://obsidian.md/) that adds context menu actions for copying the vault or full paths of files and folders.
+This is a simple plugin for [Obsidian](https://obsidian.md/) that adds context menu actions for copying the full or vault relative paths of files and folders.

 ## Installation